legal resources necessary to hold negligent facilities accountable.

 California Nursing Home Abuse Lawyer

 A California nursing abuse lawyer from the Nursing Home Law Center at (800) 926-7565 represents injured residents harmed through neglect and abuse.

-Inspectors with the Centers for Medicare and Medicaid Services found severe deficiencies and violations at 306 (twenty-six percent) of California's 1200 nursing care facilities, defects which resulted in substandard care.
+Inspectors with the Centers for Medicare and Medicaid Services found severe deficiencies and violations at 306 (twenty-six percent) of California's 1200 elder care facilities, defects which resulted in substandard care.
 It has been estimated that one out of three CA senior care centers fails to provide the required minimum of 3.2 nursing hours to each patient every day.

 Meanwhile, the need for long-term care services will only keep increasing.
 According to the state's Department of Aging, the population aged sixty years and over is expected to grow more than three times as fast as the total population in the next four decades, and this growth will vary by region.

 Nursing Home Abuse and Neglect Personal Injury FAQs

 If you have a loved one who has been the victim of nursing home abuse, you likely have many questions.
 Here are the answers to some commonly asked questions that people ask of a California nursing home abuse attorney.